Circuit Fever Author - Rohit

 file.close() #close the file

-Create BRAM and load file
+Create BRAM and load the file

 create BRAM for loading image